Dean’s Advisory Board

 “I have always had a great interest in the City of Boston and working in its neighborhoods, as well as learning about the health care in the neighborhoods and advising people who live there.
 And I am very interested to see the role the School of Public Health plays in that,” Mr. Donahue said.

-Mr. Donahue earned a Master of Arts in sociology and a Bachelor of Arts in classics from Cornell University.
+Mr. Donahue earned a Master of Arts in sociology from Cornell University and a Bachelor of Arts in classics from Brown University.

 Mr. Donahue and his spouse, Nancy T. Donahue, reside in Westwood, Massachusetts.
 They have one daughter, Caroline, a 2012 graduate of Boston University School of Public Health.

-Previously, Mr. Flaherty was President and CEO of Athena Diagnostics, a Behrman Capital portfolio company which was sold to Fisher Scientific after three years.
+Previously, Mr. Flaherty was President and CEO of Athena Diagnostics, an early and ultimately the leading provider of genetic testing services to physicians and now part of Quest Diagnostics.
 Prior to joining Athena, he held a series of senior management positions at Becton Dickinson & Company, a multinational medical technology company, serving as President of Becton Dickinson Medical from 1984 through 1992.